How To Pick a Forex Broker That Is Right For You

 How to Pick a Forex Broker – My Experience

 Below are some brokers I use currently or have in the past.
 This is not an endorsement.
-Like I said above–do your own research and test out a broker with a small amount of capital.
-I have made few notes on each broker, but please realize these are subject to change…so don’t take my word for it.
-Also, this is not a comprehensive list and I encourage you to research brokers on your own.
+Like I said above, do your own research and test out a broker with a small amount of capital.
+This is not a comprehensive list and I encourage you to research brokers on your own.

-FXOpen: A high quality broker offering some of the best ECN trading I have seen.
-A low commission is paid on ECN account but the spread is usually almost zero on major pairs.
+FXOpen: A high-quality broker offering some of the best ECN trading I have seen.
+A low commission is paid on ECN account but the spread is small on major pairs.
 Micro accounts are offered, as well other traditional accounts with low spreads if you don’t want to pay ECN commission.
-Micro lot trading available on all trading accounts.
+Micro lot trading is available on all trading accounts.
 Multiple withdrawal and deposit options.
-Regulated in several locations and highly reputable.
-You can check them out here: http://www.fxopen.com/ (For More information on this broker, you can read my review: My Favorite Forex Broker and Why).
+Regulated in several locations around the world.
+For more information on this broker, read my review: FXOpen Review and My Experience.
 Not available to US residents.

-TD Ameritrade thinkorswim: Good platform for analysis.
-Decent spreads (bigger than FXopen).
-No commission on $10K+ lots, but they charge a 10 cent commission on 1K (micro lots).
-Considering the bigger spreads, this extra fee makes them very expensive.
-Methods of funding are limited to wires, cheques, transfers (no web based payment services).
-Huge multi-service broker and regulated.
+TD Ameritrade thinkorswim: A good platform for analysis.
+Decent spreads.
+A couple different account types for smaller and larger customers.
+Methods of funding are limited to wires, cheques, transfers (no web-based payment services).
+Huge multi-service broker that is regulated.
 Thinkorswim is a trading platform, but TD Ameritrade also has other platforms available.
-Great customer support.Read my TD Ameritrade thinkorswim Broker Summary on Investopedia or visit https://www.thinkorswim.com.
+A viable option for US traders.
+More info: https://www.thinkorswim.com.

 HotForex: My experience was decent.
 They have numerous deposit and withdrawal options.
-Also, micro lots can be traded on any account, so you can grow your money while precisely controlling risk.
+Good spreads on some accounts but commissions are higher than FXOpen.
 They are regulated.
 Good customer support.
 Multiple platform options including MetaTrader4.
 Fairly new company.
 You can check them out here: http://www.hotforex.com.

 By Cory Mitchell, CMT